 Associate Members are professionals and members of the public interested in aspects of Humanistic Psychology such as Psychotherapy; Psychotherapeutic Counselling; Medicine; Education; Management; Social Work etc. who do not currently require or qualify for UKAHPP registration or accreditation.

-Associate Members abide by the UKAHPP Code of Ethical Principles.
-As this category of membership does not endorse practice, Associate Members are not covered under the UKAHPP Complaints Procedure and are not included in the UKAHPP ‘Find a Therapist’ website facility.
-Associate Members are not permitted to use the UKAHPP logo or their membership status to promote services or their practice.
+As this category of membership does not endorse practice, Associate Members are not covered under the UKAHPP Complaints Procedure, they are not included in the UKAHPP ‘Find a Therapist’ website facility and are not permitted to use the UKAHPP logo or their membership status to promote services they may provide.

-Associate Members may apply for other categories of membership as and when necessary.
+Associate Members seeking validation for their practice are encouraged to consider other categories of membership as and when necessary.

 How to Apply